azure-octo/dapr-apim-demo/README.md

 export GATEWAY_IP=$(kubectl get svc demo-apim-gateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

-And now, post the message to the APIM self-hosted gateway which will be forwarded to the backing Dapr service:
+And now, try posting a message to the APIM self-hosted gateway which will be forwarded to the backing Dapr service:

 ```shell
 curl -X POST -d '{ "message": "hello" }' \